But what happens in Parsifal ?

 ther commentators disagree to a lesser or greater extent with the views expressed above.

-the symbolism of the spear.
-She notes that when the spear is used as a weapon it only wounds the individual (first
+of the symbolism of the spear.
+She notes that when the spear is used as a weapon it only wounds the individual

-Amfortas and then Klingsor) who wields it, that is, the aggressor.
-Therefore it is possible to
+(first Amfortas and then Klingsor) who wields it, that is, the aggressor.
+Therefore it is

 ccording to Schopenhauer our individual existence is only